by J. Gordon Melton

 two central concerns.
 (My own interests are psychic and

-spiritual healing, prayer and meditation.
+spiritual healing, prayer and meditation.)
+While one learns

 about many things one's involvement usually is in the